daqhris/MissionEnrollment/README.md

 `POAPVerification.sol`: Integrates with the POAP protocol for verifying real-life event attendance.

-`AttestationService.sol`: This contract implements an onchain attestation using the Ethereum Attestation Service (EAS).
-Integration with EAS is handled through the official EAS SDK v2.7.0.
+`AttestationService.sol`: This contract implements an onchain attestation using the Ethereum Attestation Service (EAS) through the official EAS SDK v2.7.0.

 ## Smart Contract Functions

 1. `createMissionEnrollmentSchema()`: Creates the schema for enrollment attestations with 10 fields
-2. `createMissionEnrollmentAttestation()`: Creates an attestation for a user with their bits of information
+2. `createMissionEnrollmentAttestation()`: Creates an attestation for a user with associated information
-3. `verifyAttestation(bytes32 attestationId)`: Verifies the validity of an attestation
+3. `verifyAttestation(bytes32 attestationId)`: Verifies the validity of an onchain attestation

 ## EAS Architecture and Schema